 Treatment for Bed Bugs

-Bed Bugs have the ability to multiply very quickly, if there is one pregnant female within your property, you could potentially have a full blown infestation within 6 months without even recognizing they are there.
-It is not recommended to attempt any DIY (do it yourself) treatments, as they can be ineffective at removing the entire infestation.
-Bed Bugs have a response to avoid chemical treatments, naturally, they will move away from the chemical that is bothering them, this can result in a widespread infestation as they will avoid the treated area.
+Unfortunately, Bed Bugs can multiply very quickly.
+Suppose there is one pregnant female within your property.
+In that case, you could potentially have a full-blown infestation within six months without even recognizing they are there.
+We recommend not attempting any DIY (do it yourself) treatments, as they can be ineffective at removing the entire infestation.
+Bed Bugs have a response to avoid chemical treatments.
+Naturally, they will move away from the chemical that is bothering them, resulting in a widespread infestation as they will prevent the treated area.
 Learn more about bed bug identification here.

-In order to remove an infestation, our professionals will provide a detailed inspection, set up an implementation plan, and then provide a treatment to eradicate these pests from your property.
+To remove an infestation, our professionals will provide a detailed inspection, set up an implementation plan, and then offer a treatment to eradicate these pests from your property.
 If you have a small infestation, our professionals can implement a minimally invasive treatment such as a pesticide spray.
-If you have a full blown infestation, our professionals may need to fumigate your property, in this case you will be unable to access your property for up to 3 days.
+If you have a full-blown infestation, our professionals may need to fumigate your property.
+In this case, you will be unable to access your property for up to 3 days.